What Is Indemnity Insurance?

 How Much is Indemnity Insurance?

 Indemnity insurance can vary from £20 to £300, depending on the value of the property and the type of issue the policy needs to cover.
 If you need the policy to cover a bigger issue such as planning permission or building work, then expect the insurance to cost more.
 Talk to your solicitor or conveyancer about indemnity insurance as they will be the one to provide you with a quote for your policy.

 Who Should Pay For The Policy?

-In most cases, the seller will pay for the indemnity insurance policy as they want to speed up the sale of their property.
-If the seller is at fault regarding the issue with the property, they will also feel the need to pay for the insurance.
+If the seller is at fault regarding the issue with the property, they will feel the need to pay for the insurance.

 Can The Seller Give Me Their Existing Indemnity Insurance?

 If the seller already has taken out an indemnity insurance policy on the property, then it is valid for you to use.
 You will still be protected under the insurance as it comes with the property once you’ve exchanged contracts.
 Whilst there is no charge to transfer the policy to you, if the property value increases, you might have to pay more towards the insurance policy to ensure it covers everything needed.

 It’s not a legal requirement to take out an indemnity insurance policy, but it will reassure you that you’re covered in the worst-case scenario.
 Your conveyancer or solicitor will suggest whether you need to get indemnity insurance depending on your situation.
 Whilst your conveyancer will know best, it is entirely up to you whether you take out the policy or not.